-The quality control recorder is a touchscreen unit located within the rig operator cabin.
+The quality control recorder is a touchscreen unit located in the rig operator cabin.

-This unit can act as a remote control for regulating the pressure or flow of water, air, or even cement grout.
-This regulation can be programmed to follow an automatic or semi-automatic rule by which these flows are regulated depending on depth level or other variables.
+The unit can act as a remote control for regulating the pressure or flow of water, air, or even cement grout.
+This regulation can be programmed to follow an automatic or semi-automatic rule where these flows are regulated depending on depth level.

-The software guides the operator to install either a specified column diameter or achieve the necessary ampere per soil layer as required.
+The software guides the operator to install a specified column diameter or achieve the necessary ampere layer by layer as required.

 This is accomplished by the green bar graph on the right of the display (titled “Compaction”).
-As the operator moves the Vibroflot up and down to install the column, this green bar empties or fills.
-When the operator has reached either the empty or full point on the bar, the red arrow reverses direction to indicate to the operator to also reverse direction from, say, upward movement to downward movement.
+As the operator moves the Vibroflot up and down to install the column, this green bar empties or fills and at both ends the red arrow reverses direction to indicate to the operator to also reverse direction from, say, upward movement to downward movement.

-The bar on the far right shows in orange the already installed portion of the current column, green shows the present depth interval, and white the remaining intervals till completion of this column.
+The bar on the far right shows in orange the already installed column, green the present depth interval, and white the remaining intervals till completion of this column.

 The valve controllers for the various air lock chambers of the Pressured Chamber Injection System rig are shown in the left part of the display, indicating status of the valve, flow rate and pressure.

-This way most operators can learn to run the system error free without ever needing a manual or extensive formal training.
+This way most operators learn to run the system error free without ever needing a manual.